u-blox/ubxlib_evk_applications/cellular_tracker/README.md

 1. Change the directory to the [cellular_tracker](.) folder
 2. sudo cmake .
 3. sudo make

-## Configuring the application
-Using the [config.h](config/config.h) file in the [config](config/) folder you will find the basic application configuration settings, like the level of debug.
-MAKE Sure you use #define `BUILD_TARGET_RASPBERRY_PI` for setting the build target platform

 # Windows
 ## Configuring the building environment